 Social studies is the integrated study of the social sciences to prepare young people to become responsible citizens.
 SRESD continues to be involved in statewide social studies leadership organizations and disseminates high quality curriculum and assessment tools to districts for supporting classroom instruction.
-Professional learning in 2020-2021 focused on supporting teacher understanding of the newly revised social studies standards and the inquiry-based C3 Framework for planning instruction.
+Professional learning in 2021-2022 continued to focus on supporting teacher understanding of the revised social studies standards and implementation of an inquiry-based framework for planning instruction.